Content Detail

 • Growth rate Fast

-Size and method of climbing:
+Size and Method of Spreading

 Oriental bittersweet is an extremely vigorous twining vine that can easily grow to the tops of trees.

-Leaf description:
+Leaf Description

 The simple, alternate leaf is fairly round in shape.
 The native species is more oval with a pointed tip.

-Small, greenish-white flowers borne in the leaf axils.
+Small, greenish-white flowers are borne in the leaf axils.
 Native bittersweet bears its flowers on the ends of branches.
 It is not showy.

 Donate